Larbi3/Larbi3/README.md

 <h1>Hi, I'm Loreta!👋 </h2>

-I'm a IT Technician with a love for Tech.
+I'm an IT Technician with a love for Tech.
 Welcome to my page!

 I’m actively learning to code and applying new skills to technical projects and concepts I’m eager to explore.
 I look forward to sharing my work here and using this page to document and showcase my learning journey.
 Thank you for visiting.